The Great Ocean Road

 Climbing the narrow spiral staircase up the 80 metre historic lighthouse, we were treated to some stunning, expansive coastal sea views.
 While no longer in action, it overshadows the small computerized new lighthouse sitting in front.
-So underwhelming it would be easy to miss, yet so vital to the many ships that still ply this difficult, dangerous stretch of coastline.
 You can read more about Cape Otway Lighthouse HERE.

 The Twelve Apostles